ScrKiddie/ChronoNewsAPI/README.md

 This separation of concerns allows the API to stay lightweight and responsive, while complex or long-running jobs are processed efficiently in the background.

+## Example Client Application
+An example client application that consumes this API can be found here: **[ChronoNews](https://github.com/ScrKiddie/ChronoNews)**.
+This client demonstrates how to interact with the ChronoNewsAPI to build a complete news platform.

 ## Technologies
 * **Golang**: The primary programming language for developing ChronoNewsAPI.